July 20, 2020

 Smashing Magazine is an online publication magazine that covers topics ranging from web design, graphic design, coding, to mobile development.
 All that while being absolutely free.

-We included Smashing Magazine as the best resource to learn WordPress because it has an extended category that exclusively contains all things about WordPress.
-The articles are also easily digestible for readers.
-However, you may find that most of the articles are not beginner friendly.
+We included Smashing Magazine as one of the best resources to learn WordPress because it has an extended category that exclusively contains all things WordPress.
+The articles are set up in a blog structure to make it easily digestible for readers.
+However, you may find that most of the articles are not so beginner-friendly.

 Besides WordPress TV, WordPress.com also released a super friendly resource for beginners in learn.wordpress.com.
 This official tutorial resource will help you to learn WordPress basics for free.

 Official WordPress Lessons will lead you step-by-step to make even the most basic configuration to your website.
 It covers tutorials from the preparing stage, picking a theme, personalizing your website, publishing posts and pages, and all the other basic functions.
 Although it’s not full of attractive images or videos, the steps can be followed easily by beginners.
 If you want to learn WordPress at an intermediate level, this resource is not recommended.

 Team Treehouse is another online course platform that lets you learn WordPress online.
 Different from Lynda is that it offers online courses for various topics, Team Treehouse focuses on giving education for technology-related areas.

 Team Treehouse also provides some paid plans.
 However, you have a 7 days free trial for every plan.
 The basic plan will set you back about $25 per month.
 For those who want to learn all of the most advanced features, Treehouse also offers the Pro and TechDegree plans that cost $49 and $199 per month respectively.
 With these more advanced courses, Team Treehouse offers various benefits such as unlimited access, download videos for offline learning, personalized feedback based on the code you made, or flexible scheduling.
 Moreover, this platform also offers packages for team learning company-specific goals.